 Day 3: Jewish and Art Nouveau Prague

 Today we'll take a walking tour through the Josefov neighborhood, once the site of Prague's Jewish Ghetto — and still one of the most evocative Jewish districts in all of Europe.
 For a thousand years one of the leading centers of Judaism, the neighborhood is studded with thought-provoking museums, fascinating synagogues, and a Kafkaesque, dream-like cemetery.
 After free time for lunch, we'll take a tour of the classy concert halls and salons of the city's Municipal House and cap off the day with an Art Nouveau walk connecting some of Prague's slinkiest facades, and tour a museum devoted to the local master of Art Nouveau: Alfons Mucha (whose stained glass you will have already marveled at inside St. Vitus Cathedral).
 Your evening will be free for dinner on your own.
+No bus.
 Walking: strenuous.

 Day 4: Revolutionary Prague

 We'll start our day by retracing the footsteps of Prague's celebrated Velvet Revolution, following the events of November 17, 1989, through the modern city to Wenceslas Square, where thousands of Czechs held up and rattled their keys, telling their communist leaders, "the time has come for you to go home."
 We'll end our walk through history at Charles University — one of the oldest in Europe — where your guide will bring the stories of Emperor Charles and Jan Hus to life.
 You'll return to the present in time to enjoy dinner on your own.
 This evening will be a great time to catch a classical concert or experience the quirky and uniquely Czech, Black Light Theater.
+No bus.
 Walking: moderate.

 Day 5: On to Budapest